Nightmare in the Daylight

 Nightmare in the Daylight is a 1992 American made-for-television thriller film directed by Lou Antonio, starring Jaclyn Smith and Christopher Reeve.
 It premiered on CBS on November 22, 1992.

 Plot

 Sean Farrell (Reeve) is a lawyer working in San Francisco, who in the past beat his long-lost wife, Jean, who disappeared in the 1985 Mexico City earthquake.
 One day, he notices Megan Lambert (Smith), a Wisconsin teacher visiting the city with her husband Peter (Mason) and son Jamie (Bell).
-He grows convinced that Megan is his wife, and ignores any denials she is making.
-After kidnapping her for a short period of time, he contacts his first wife's father, who tells Sean that Megan is not his daughter.
-Sean, by now, is too obsessed with Megan though, resulting in the woman and her family living in constant fear.
+He grows convinced that Megan is his wife and Jamie is his son, ignoring any denials she is making.
+After briefly abducting her, he contacts his lost wife's father, who tells Sean that Megan is not his daughter.
+Sean, by now, is too obsessed with Megan, resulting in the woman and her family living in constant fear.